YangZhafou/Tensorflow-Neuroevolution/documentation/source/codeepneat/codeepneat-specification.rst

 In TFNE the current extent of hyperparameters saved by blueprints is a full configuration of a Tensorflow optimizer, specifying all variables required for the training of the genome phenotype TF model.
 Additional hyperparameters such as possible training preprocessing operations can also be included, though are currently not part of TFNE's CoDeepNEAT.
 This Tensorflow optimizer configuration is the first part of the blueprint's genotype.

 The second part of the blueprint genotype is the graph that is specifying the basic ANN topology.
 This graph will be referred to as the blueprint graph.
 The blueprint graph is a collection of node and connection *gene* instances.
 In TFNE, those node and connection gene classes are defined as listed below, demonstrating the extent of the information they contain.
 The purpose and functionality of these blueprint graph genes is very similar to the functionality of genome genes in the original NEAT algorithm [see `NEAT <../neat/neat-overview.html>`_], as they are adapted from those.
 The difference being that each node gene stores a module species and each connection gene merely indicates connections between nodes but not associated connection weights.
+As in NEAT is TFNE currently restricting the blueprint graph to representing a feedforward graph, though a later addition to support full recurrent graphs is planned.

 .. code-block:: python